Druggist911/Titanic/README.md

 # Titanic
-This my Titanic basic solution
+This is my solution to Titanic problem